Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Omitted proofs in Section

 where inequality $(i)$ follows from Bernstein's inequality again and inequality $(ii)$ invokes the fact $x + \log (1-x) \leq 0$ for $x \in [0, 1)$ and bounds $\lceil x \rceil$ by $x + 1$.
 Now we can bound the summation of the counting numbers.
 Conditioned on the event $\cE_m$, we have

-where inequality $(i)$ follows since $N_h^k$ is repeated at most $C_{\geq h-t_h-1}$ times before getting an update and inequality $(ii)$ follows from Cauchy-Schwarz inequality, and inequality $(iii)$ invokes the assumption of $\lambda A \leq 1$.
+where inequality $(i)$ follows since $N_h^k$ is repeated at most $C_{\geq h-t_h-1}$ times before getting an update and inequality $(ii)$ follows from the Cauchy-Schwarz inequality, and inequality $(iii)$ invokes the assumption $\lambda A \leq 1$.
 Moreover, conditioned on the event $\cE_m$, we also have